Allegheny-Computer-Science-Thesis-2021/course-materials/README_600.md

 ##### Status updates and peer review

-This assignment types asks you to detail progress made in the course of implementing, evaluating, and assessing your work.
+This assignment types asks you to detail the progress made on identifying a topic for your project and completing the preliminary research needed to demonstrate its feasibility.
 This work should account for feedback solicited from your First and Second Readers.

-In addition, you will be requested (at four points throughout the semester) to complete peer reviews of draft documents.
-This feedback is crucial to you and your peers' progress in this course. `CMPSC 610` features:
+In addition, you will be requested (at three points throughout the semester) to complete peer reviews of draft documents.
+This feedback is crucial to you and your peers' progress in this course.

-* peer review of remainig these chapter outline(s)
-* peer review of the third thesis chapter
-* peer review of the fourth thesis chapter
-* peer review of entire thesis document

-##### Thesis project
+##### Thesis proposal

-The thesis proposal process is characterized by three fundamental parts.
+The thesis proposal process is characterized by two fundamental parts.

-###### Thesis project implementation

-Implementation of the thesis project must be made available to your reader(s) via GitHub.
-For theoretical or abstract projects which _cannot_ be implemented in functional code, this requirement may be substituted or waived on a per-project basis.

-###### Thesis document
+###### Proposal document

-Subject to multiple rounds of extensive revision, this technical document must be formatted according to the Department's thesis proposal style requirements and approved for a subsequent defense by your First Reader.
+Subject to multiple rounds of extensive revision, this technical document must be formatted according to the Departments thesis proposal style requirements and approved for a subsequent defense by your First Reader.

-Basic features of thesis document are listed in the [course guidelines](CODE_OF_CONDUCT.md#proposal-document).
+Basic features of the proposal document are listed in the [course guidelines](CODE_OF_CONDUCT.md#proposal-document).

-###### Thesis defenses
+###### Proposal defenses

-An oral defense of your thesis document and implementation to be held at a faculty-scheduled time.
-The first reader reserves the right to cancel students  defense if the thesis document does not meet minimum requirements outlined in [course guidelines](CODE_OF_CONDUCT.md#proposal-defenses).
+An oral defense of your proposal documentation to be held at a faculty-scheduled time.
+The first reader reserves the right to cancel students proposal defense if the thesis proposal document does not meet minimum requirements outlined in [course guidelines](CODE_OF_CONDUCT.md#proposal-defenses).
 Projects subject to this condition may require a follow-up defense.

-###### Ethics podcast

-Each student is required to record at least one (1) episode of a `10` - `20` minute podcast recorded with a Faculty member.
-This episode is organized around ethical and other related issues implied by your thesis project.

-These episodes will take the form of an interview.
-They should be conducted _by `10 May`_.
-Prof. Luman will contact you to schedule this (though may not be your interviewer).
+##### Thesis chapters

+A submission of any two draft chapters of your thesis document.
+Written in a professional and scientific style, these chapters must be formatted in the Department's thesis style. _Note that this style is different from the proposal style; guidelines for this style will be provided along with the thesis chapter assignment issued this semester_.

+### A note on Internal Review Board (IRB) proposals

+Should a project require IRB approval for use of human subjects research, students are responsible for having a first draft of the IRB proposal application completed by `1 November 2021`.
+Students should submit this proposal draft to their First Reader by this date.

 ### Syllabus revision policy